oferca/vscode-ext-tf/README.md

-# Terraform Toolbox Plus
+# Smart shortcuts for Terraform
-Boost up your Terraform experience with an incredible toolset.
+Boost up your Terraform experience with smart shortcuts for running terraform commands.

 # Features
-* **Animated Progress Bar** shows commands progress.
+* **Animated Progress Bar** shows command execution progress.
-* One-click launcher **eliminates the need for typing.**
+* **Eliminate the need for typing** with one-click terraform command launcher.
-* Interactive notifications and menus to run commands.

 # How to use